-Private School: How does it work after Divorce?
+Private School in Texas: How does it work after Divorce?

 Making decisions regarding your children’s education can be tough.
 There are issues of what type of school to attend – Public, Private, or Homeschool – and issues of how rigorous a schedule to pursue.

 For parents that are not together, either because Divorce or otherwise, the decisions can be even more complicated.
 Along with the normal decisions come the problems of who will pay for what, and who gets to decide.